 Okay, this is something you should already have set up on your phone or tablet.
 However, on the off chance you don’t lock your device with a passcode or password, do so now.

 Ideally, you’ll want to use a fairly complex string of numbers or characters to set your passcode.
+Make sure it’s a unique password, as re-using old passwords is asking for trouble.
 However, keep in mind that you’ll need to remember AND enter this passcode every time you unlock your device, so try to find a happy medium.

 2. Tap the “Security” menu option in the Settings menu.